.NET HELP

 1.1.4.
 Error Detection

-BinaryKits.Zpl.Viewer includes error detection capabilities, and identifying potential issues within the ZPL code.
+BinaryKits.Zpl.Viewer includes error detection capabilities, identifying potential issues within the ZPL code.
 This assists users in quickly identifying and rectifying errors before sending the code to the Zebra printer.

 2. How to Use